Anomaly Detection with an Autoencoder

 • Final output: No activation — faithful reconstruction of real values

 ReLU layers after each linear layer introduce the non-linearity needed to capture complex relationships in the data.
 The absence of output activation allows unconstrained reconstruction of continuous values.
+Mathematically, ReLU computes f(x) = max(0, x), setting any negative activation to zero and passing positive values through unchanged.
+This forces the network to build sparse, non-negative internal representations at each layer, which reduces redundancy and prevents any single neuron from dominating the learned compression.

 Input